oza5/MPI-Matrix-Vector-Multiplication/README.md

 4.Once cluster has started type: $ su - sgeadmin

-5. Now you may run your .py file using the method stated under "Iter-mpi-matrix-vetor.py" heading of this page.
+5.Now you may run your .py file using the method stated under "Iter-mpi-matrix-vetor.py" heading of this page.